Commercial Light Deprivation Greenhouse

 Light Deprivation Hoop Houses

-Hoop houses are smaller semi-permanent greenhouses that you can use as a growing space.
-They can have a light deprivation system made around them with tarps to act as light traps just like a larger greenhouse.
-You can place a tarp over the hoop house and connect it to a man-made pulley system.
-Then you would pull the tarp away when it’s time for sunlight and vice versa.
+Hoop houses are smaller, semi-permanent greenhouses that you can use for growing space.
+Growers set up light deprivation using tarps to act as light traps.
+They place a tarp over the hoop house and connect it to a pulley system to cover and uncover the structure.
+When it’s time for sunlight, they pull the tarp away and then re-cover the greenhouse to block out the light.

 Entry-level Greenhouses